-Marci earned a Bachelor of Arts degree in English, with a creative writing specialization, from Oberlin College with highest honors.
-She has also studied with Dani Shapiro in her memoir-writing workshop at the Fine Arts Work Center in Provincetown, Mass.
-Marci is a member of Phi Beta Kappa, the Authors Guild, the National Society of Newspaper Columnists, the Press Club of Cleveland, and Literary Cleveland.
-In 1985, as Marci Janas, Bottom Dog Press published Lights and Shadows, a chapbook of her poems.
+A graduate of Oberlin College, where she majored in English with a creative writing specialization, Marci also earned an Associate of Arts degree from Lorain County Community College.
+She studied memoir writing with Dani Shapiro at the Fine Arts Work Center in Provincetown, Massachusetts, and is a member of Phi Beta Kappa, Phi Theta Kappa, the Authors Guild, the National Society of Newspaper Columnists, the Press Club of Cleveland, Literary Cleveland, and the Lorain County Historical Society.

 Writing as Marci Janas, a chapbook of her poems, Lights and Shadows, was published by Bottom Dog Press in 1985.
 After her remarriage in 2010, she started an acclaimed blog, The Midlife Second Wife.
 She lives in Avon, Ohio, with her husband and their Cavalier King Charles Spaniel.